Thisurika/Medi-care/README.md

 ## Make Your Changes

-Implement your feature or bug fix.
+Implement your feature or bug fix....

 ---